microsoft/vscode-python-devicesimulator/README.md

   - 7 Capacitive Touch sensors

 The simulator supports most of the sensors on CPX except **IR transmitter & Receiver**, **Sound Sensor (microphone)**, **Speaker (Play Tone)** and the **“tap” on Motion Sensor**.
-The code related to these sensors can still run on the actual CPX board and be deployed using Pacifica.
+The code related to these sensors can still run on the actual CPX board and be deployed using Device Simulator Express.
 As we only support CPX library now, other libraries (i.e. simpleio) can’t run on the simulator.
 But they will work on the actual device!

 ## Prerequisites

-The following dependencies are required to install before launching Pacifica.
+The following dependencies are required to install before launching Device Simulator Express.
 You will be prompted to install the Python dependencies during the first use.

 - _**[Visual Studio Code](https://code.visualstudio.com/)**_
 - _**[Node](https://nodejs.org/en/download/)**_
 - _**[Python 3.7.4](https://www.python.org/downloads/)**_: Make sure you've added python and pip to your PATH in your environment variables.
 (1)
-- _**[Python VS Code extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python)**_: This will be installed automatically from the marketplace when you install Pacifica.
+- _**[Python VS Code extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python)**_: This will be installed automatically from the marketplace when you install Device Simulator Express.

 The following dependecies can be installed for you by the extension by clicking yes when you are prompted to (**except** `pywin32` which is needed only on Windows platform).
 (2)